jeffthemaximum/ruby/rails/getting_started/README.md

 ### Create a model in Rails that connects to the grants_grant table

 - First, make your model...
-I tried to use the name "grants_grant" here, but I don't think that helped :(
 ```
-rails generate model grants_grant
+rails generate model Grant
 ```
 - Second, change the table name of the model
 ```
-# in 'app/models/grants_grant.rb'
+# in 'app/models/grant.rb'

-class GrantsGrant < ActiveRecord::Base
+class Grant < ActiveRecord::Base
     self.table_name = "grants_grant"
 end
 ```

 - **Important to note here:** the "grants_grant" table name is the name of the table that already exists in the Postgres database.
 It's the tablename I found back in the `Connect to existing DB from Django app` section.

+### Now that you've got ur model, try to add it to routes.rb

+-

 ### Start landing page